cast-org/figuration/site/4.3/widgets/overview.md

 {% endcapture %}
 {% renderCallout, callout, "info" %}

+## Usage with JavaScript Frameworks

+While the Figuration CSS can be used with any framework, **the Figuration JavaScript is not fully compatible with JavaScript frameworks like React, Vue, and Angular** which assume full knowledge of the DOM.
+Both Figuration and the framework may attempt to mutate the same DOM element, resulting in bugs like dropdowns that are stuck in the "open" position.

+Unfortunately, at this time, CAST cannot offer an alternative for those using these types of frameworks due to limited available resources.

 ## Util

 All of Figuration's widgets depend on `util.js` and it has to be included alongside the other JavaScript files.
 If you're using the compiled (or minified) `figuration.js`, there is no need to include this—it's already there.